skeppeler/instance-scheduler-on-aws/README.md

-# Instance Scheduler on AWS
+# Instance Scheduler on AWS!

 The Instance Scheduler on AWS solution automates the starting and stopping of Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.